Superkiller complex protein 3

+Superkiller complex protein 3 (or Ski3) is a protein which in humans is encoded by gene SKIC3 (previously TTC37).
+As its name suggests, this protein is a component of the superkiller complex.

 Structure

 The length of the polypeptide chain is 1,564 amino acids, and the molecular weight is 175,486 Da.
-TTC37 contains six tetratricopeptide repeat domains.
+SKIC3 contains six tetratricopeptide repeat domains, explaining its previous name "TTC37" (tetratricopeptide repeat domain 37).

 Function

-TTC37 is a component of the Ski complex which is involved in exosome mediated RNA decay.
+SKIC3 is a component of the Ski complex which is involved in exosome mediated RNA decay.

 Subcellular distribution

 It is localized in the cytoplasmatic space and the cell nucleus.

 Clinical significance

-Mutation in the TTC37 gene are associated with tricho-hepato-enteric syndrome.
+Mutation in the SKIC3 gene are associated with tricho-hepato-enteric syndrome.